AlexisYang/Linux-Server-Configuration/README.md

 * PostgreSQL: sql used for webapp
 * Flask: Framework of webapp
 * SQLAlchemy: Python SQL toolkit
-* Google oauth2: For authenticaion of webapp
+* Google oauth2: For authenticaion of webapp, user login and logout
 * Apache2: HTTP Server
 * WSGI_Mod: An Apache module which can host any Python web application